Visualizing Seismic Waves for Teaching and Research

 Please join us for this hybrid workshop to help develop a comprehensive collection of visualizations and lessons involving seismic waves that can be used throughout the geoscience curriculum, from introductory courses through upper division courses for undergraduate and graduate students.

-During the winter of 2011, a virtual workshop will be held in 6 two-hour sessions (Wednesdays, 12-2 Central Time) to help the seismology community identify, develop, and organize a comprehensive collection of visualizations (graphics, animations, Java applets, simulations, lab exercises) that will facilitate learning about seismic waves, their properties, the information they convey, and how they are used for a wide variety of applications.
+During the winter of 2011, a virtual workshop was held in 6 two-hour sessions (Wednesdays, 12-2 Central Time) to help the seismology community identify, develop, and organize a comprehensive collection of visualizations (graphics, animations, Java applets, simulations, lab exercises) that facilitate learning about seismic waves, their properties, the information they convey, and how they are used for a wide variety of applications.

-Workshop participants will then have the opportunity to meet as a group at the 2011 AGU Fall Meeting (December 5-9, 2011) to showcase their workshop products.
-There will be a half-day workshop prior to the meeting and a poster session during which participants can share how well their new materials worked in the classroom.
+Workshop participants then had the opportunity to meet as a group at the 2011 AGU Fall Meeting (December 5-9, 2011) to showcase their workshop products.
+There was a half-day workshop prior to the meeting and a poster session during which participants shared how well their new materials worked in the classroom.

 Email List